frslabs/aldus-ios/README.md

 #### Permission

-In Info.plist file add following code to allow your application to access iPhone's camera:
+In Info.plist file add following code to allow your application to access iPhone's camera, microphone and location:
 ``<key>NSCameraUsageDescription</key>
 	<string>Aldus needs access to your camera to initiate the video call and verify your identity.
 It is completely private and secure with end to end encryption.</string> ``